ComPWA/PWA-pages/adr/0000-write-overview-of-pwa-theory.md

 The theory pages consist of a few sub-pages (**bold**), each covering the following topics.
 Each of them can be ticked off in follow-up PRs or ADRs.

-Note that the pages should be condense and serve as a guide to more specific literature.
+Note that the pages should be condense and serve as an evolving guide to more specific literature.
+In addition, the intended audience is experimental physicists, so we should emphasize the advantages and limitations of the different techniques.

 - [ ] **General Introduction**: The Aim of Partial Wave Analysis
   - [ ] Importance of decomposing interactions
   - [ ] Strong QCD coupling constant at low momentum transfer
   - [ ] Cannot compute intermediate states from theory
-  - [ ] Collect properties: mass, width, spin, parity
+  - [ ] Need to collect properties: mass, width, spin, parity
 - [ ] **Decay description**
   - [ ] Decomposition into partial waves
   - [ ] Scattering theory
+    - Complex energy plane
+  - [ ] (?)
+Lead-up to *T*-matrix
   - [ ] Amplitudes and intensities
     - From transition matrix to partial waves
     - (?)
 Difference with amplitude analysis